floweredscarf/su25/labs/lab02/index.md

 would result in `values` becoming {1, 2, 4, 5, 0}.

-For today don't worry about the methods being called with incorrect input.
+You do not need to worry about the methods being called with incorrect input.

 ### `catenate`